develart-projects/pickup-points-api-client/docs/exceptions.md

   invalid or outdated access token).
 * `ObjectNotFoundException` - thrown when requested data was not found (i.e. invalid PP reference ID, or invalid carrier ID etc.).

+The client can also throw `ClientNotSealedException` on attempts to use the client before it configuration was concluded with `build()`, and `ClientAlreadyInitializedException` on attempts to modify configuration of already initialized client.